 The time clock feature is not limited to location, so if you have staff that works in multiple locations or travels, they can clock in and out anywhere.
 With the geofencing, you can restrict clock-ins to specific locations as well.

-You can communicate with your employees individually or as a group.
+Part of employee management is communicating with your team.
+With ZoomShift, you can communicate with your employees individually or as a group.
 Like most scheduling software with a mobile app, ZoomShift lets you contact employees by email, push notification, or text.
-You can use these to send schedules, announce open shifts or shift trades, send automatic reminders of upcoming shifts, inform employees of important events like a staff meeting or training, and more.
+You can use these to send schedules, announce open shifts or shift trades, send automatic reminders of upcoming shifts, and inform employees of important events like a staff meeting or training.

 Employees can also access their time sheets, adjust availability, and request time off.
 Meanwhile, managers are notified of missed punches, late arrivals, and employees nearing overtime.

 The mobile app is free with any ZoomShift plan.
-It has most of the functions of the desktop application, making it easy for managers to build schedules (including templates) and send them to employees.
+It has similar functions to the desktop application, making it easy for managers to build schedules (including templates) and send them to employees.
 They can find replacements for shifts, approve time-off requests, send announcements, and get alerts on the mobile app.

 Employees can use the app for clocking in and out, viewing time sheets, picking up shifts or requesting a swap, and managing time off.
 If you have higher-tier plans, the time clock also includes GPS functions.